 The internet and its websites are an invaluable source of information shared by the world; access to them is even considered a human right by the UN.
 Naturally, different types of website structures can create vastly different user experiences.
 We’ll take you through those differences, looking at corresponding website structure examples to make it more clear.

-There are several types and subcategories of structure out there, but we’re focusing on four that cover the most bases and that you’ll most often see used in the wild.
+There are several types and subcategories of structure out there, but we’re going to focus on the four that you’ll most often see used in the wild.

 What is website structure?
 Our definition